lsst-dm/dmtn-256/index.rst

 .. figure:: /_static/figures/tern_default_g_11690_49/tern_wfakes.png
     :name: fig-tern_wfakes-g-11690-49
     :target: ../_images/tern_wfakes.png
-    :alt: The tern of images including fake coordinates and detections for visit g-11690-49 default run
+    :alt: The set of images including fake coordinates and detections for visit g-11690-49 default run

-    Tern of images Template-Science-Difference, with the detections overlayed both the ones that pass the flag cuts (in yellow) the ones that do not pass (red) and then the fake coordinates (in green crosses), together with their estimated SNR, for the Default mode run, filter `g`, visit 11690 detector 49.
+    Set of images Template-Science-Difference, with the detections overlayed both the ones that pass the flag cuts (in yellow) the ones that do not pass (red) and then the fake coordinates (in green crosses), together with their estimated SNR, for the Default mode run, filter `g`, visit 11690 detector 49.

 We can find out that the detections group in the central columns, and these are flagged out.
 Also, fakes can be from templates and from science images, and those will look very differently in the difference images: template fakes are negative "holes" and science fakes are the normal expected transient candidate with positive counts.